GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 1. Transform the user's query to a query suitable for a vector search.
 1. Get relevant documents from the DB.

-Now it is time to take the relevant documents, and the user's message along with the conversation history, and craft a response to the user.
+Now it is time to take the relevant documents, the updated user's profile, and the user's message along with the conversation history, and craft a response to the user.
 This is the response that the user finally recieves when chatting with the **Movie Guru** chatbot.

 The conversation history is again relevant as the user's intent is often not captured in a single (latest) message.